BrianRagazzi/aws-certification-prep/exercises/ex-005_ExpandingVpcConfig.rst

 Create Stack
 ------------
-Use the following awscli command to create a new **'Stack'** based on the template.
+Use the following awscli command to create a new Stack based on the template.
+If your Key Pair is not named 'acpkey1', set the ParameterValue to the correct name of your existing Key Pair.

+Note: If you are using the 'acpkey1' Key Pair, you can leave off the '--parameters' option all together.

 .. code-block::

-    aws cloudformation create-stack --stack-name ex-005 --template-body file://./templates/ex-005_template.yaml
+    aws cloudformation create-stack \
+        --stack-name ex-005 \
+        --template-body file://templates/ex-005_template.yaml \
+        --parameters ParameterKey=KeyPairName,ParameterValue=acpkey1

 Output: